E-commerce in Belgium

 Social influencer trust mark

-In November 2022, BeCommerce launched a trust mark for online security specifically for social influencers (in Dutch).
+BeCommerce also has a trust mark for online security specifically for social influencers (in Dutch).
 Influencers get this trust mark if they meet Belgian government requirements, such as transparency about advertising in their posts.

 Payment methods